kshepetska/List-management-application/README.md

 -  Provided users with the ability to edit a todo title upon double click.
 -  Saved changes on form submission or onBlur events and canceled editing on pressing the Escape key.
 -  Implemented a loader while waiting for the API response and updated the todo title upon success.

+## Getting Started:

+Follow these simple steps:

+- Clone this repository to your local machine
+- Run 'npm i' to install dependencies
+- Run 'npm start' to start the project